awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-gradle.rst

           }

     #.
-Specify the SDK modules you want to use in the *dependencies* section.
+Specify the SDK modules to use in the `dependencies` section.
 For example, the following includes a dependency for |AKlong|.

        .. code-block:: groovy